-- Balloons are harmful to both the environment and people.
+- Balloons pose a risk to both wildlife and people.

 - You can help by raising awareness and helping inspire policy changes.

 Threats to Wildlife

 Balloons have been discovered during necropsies (autopsies) for a variety of animal species and can also cause choking and entanglement, resulting in death.
 Affected animals include sea turtles, sea birds, birds of prey, whales, bighorn sheep, horses, lambs, seals, and platypuses.

 According to the US Consumer Protection Agency, “of all children’s products, balloons are the leading cause of suffocation death”.

 Product Safety Australia has also issued warnings against balloons and a clearly labeled choking hazard label is present on all balloon packets.
-Despite their popularity, balloons are clearly not safe for children.
+Despite their popularity, balloons are clearly not safe for young children.